alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/payment-and-billing.md

 [GitHub Sponsors] manages all sponsoring transactions.
 Because of that, we do not have any insights into the details of the funds and cannot access them.
-If you have any payment issues, please get in touch with the GitHub Sponsors support team, as they can help you.
+If you have any payment issues, please get in touch with the GitHub Sponsors support team, and they can help you.

 ## Upgrading and downgrading